asleepinglion/ouro/README.md

 the parent method from inside the extended method ( *this.super()* ).

-- **Before/After Action Hooks** Easily modify the response object before or after the action requested is executed by overriding the controllers _beforeAction and _afterAction methods.
+- **Before/After Action Hooks** Easily modify the response object before or after the action requested is executed by overriding the controller's or application's _beforeAction and _afterAction methods.

 - **JSON Response** Automatic management of JSON response object.
-Simply modify the resposne object during the chain of execution and it is automatically passed back to the user at the end of the request.
+Simply modify the response object during the chain of execution and it is automatically passed back to the user at the end of the request.

 **TODO**